 The moisture for your compost needs to be just right so that your compost is a good environment for the living organisms that break it down.
 If your compost is too dry, you can water it or add in more green plant matter.
 The more green material you add in, the less you will have to water it, but go easy on it because too much will cause your compost to be mushy.

 Successful composting requires just the right amount of carbon and nitrogen mixture.
 The nitrogen can be raised by using such things as straw, sawdust, and wood chips.
 The carbon can be raised by adding green plant material like grass clippings, leaves, and animal manure.
 Too much brown material will take too long to break down and too much green will cause mildew and odors.
-A 30:1 carbon to nitrogen ratio is considered to be a good number when it comes to green to brown ratio.
-Here is a great chart (provided by Planet Natural Research Center) which provides different compostable material and their estimated carbon-to-nitrogen ratios.
+A 30:1 carbon-to-nitrogen ratio is considered to be a good number when it comes to green-to-brown ratio.
+Here is a great chart provided by Planet Natural Research Center which provides different compostable materials and their estimated carbon-to-nitrogen ratios.

 Try to avoid placing animal products such as animal fat, bones, and meat in your garden compost as these often attract critters and flies.
 Also, these types of materials can take too long to break down.
 I recommend animal products have their own separate compost or be placed in a covered worm compost.